Skip to main content

 • Displaying changes in their mood, such as increased anxiousness, anger or other extreme mood changes

 If you know a child or teen struggling with suicidal thoughts, depression or other mental health needs, seek professional help immediately.
-There isn’t a “one size fits all” with treatment and children’s needs.
-Here are some steps you can take to find a youth the help that best fits their unique needs:
+There isn’t a “one-size-fits-all” with treatment and children’s needs.
+Here are some steps you can take to find a child or teen the help that best fits their situation and unique needs:

 5 Things Every Child Needs for Good Mental Health